 - Description – This remediation will create a scheduled task on a Windows device to initiate a daily computer restart at 3 AM.

-- Create a detection script using the Powershell code below.
-Save it as Detection_scheduletask.ps1.
+- Settings: Create a detection script using below PowerShell script code.
+Save the file as Detection_scheduletask.ps1.

 Detection_scheduletask.ps1